 He used his engineering background to create funny cartoons featuring complicated machines that were described as new inventions to accomplish easy, straightforward tasks through a series of convoluted steps involving chain reactions.
 The public quickly fell in love with Rube's “inventions."

 His work became popular nationwide, as his cartoons were syndicated in hundreds of newspapers across the country.
 The art world also loved his works, some of which could soon be found displayed in the Museum of Modern Art in New York City.
-Rube eventually even made it to Hollywood, where his move script “Soup to Nuts" introduced a trio who would soon become famous as the Three Stooges.
+Rube eventually even made it to Hollywood, where his movie script “Soup to Nuts" introduced a trio who would soon become famous as the Three Stooges.

 In 1931, the Merriam-Webster Dictionary added “Rube Goldberg" as an adjective that meant “accomplishing by complex means what seemingly could be done simply."
 For Rube, his inventions were a way of seeing the humor in everyday situations, and he loved that his work made people laugh.
 He once described his cartoon inventions as a “symbol of man's capacity for exerting maximum effort to accomplish minimal results."